snuup/fisheye-app/readme.md

 ## created for the Vast Challenge 2023 - MC1

+To run it locally:

+host the docs folder with a web server like "hpptserver" or any other http server

-To host it, run vite inside the directory.
+for development run (globally or locally installed) vite in the root directory